Nehanda Charwe Nyakasikana: Biography of Nehanda Charwe Nyakasikana

 Kaguvi (aka Kagubi) was believed to be the spirit husband of the other great Shona spirit, Nehanda, and it may have been this connection which enabled him to persuade Mbuya Nehanda to preach the gospel of war in Mashonaland, which led to the first Chimurenga.
 The role as well as the influence of the spirit mediums in form of Kaguvi and Nehanda, cannot be understated.
 As far as the people were concerned Nehanda and Kaguvi were the voices of God aka 'Mwari'.
 Kaguvi and later Nehanda (after being convinced by Kaguvi) preached that according to Mwari the cause of all the trouble that had come upon the land was the white man.
 They had brought the locusts and the rinderpest, and to crown it all the owners of the cattle which had died were not allowed to eat the meat of the carcasses, which had to be burned or buried.
 Mwari decreed that the white men were to be driven from the country; that the natives had nothing to fear because Mwari would turn the bullets of the white man into water.
 A public press photograph was taken of Nehanda and Kaguvi in 1897 to display their success.

 After the end of the rebellion in 1897, Nyakasikana was captured and charged with the murder of Native Commissioner Henry Hawkins Pollard in 1896.
 She was found guilty after eyewitnesses claimed that she had ordered an associate to chop Pollard's head off.
 Consequently, she was hanged in March 1898.
 Much mythology grew up around the difficulty involved in killing her.

 Legacy

 Nehanda's heroism became a significant source of inspiration in the nationalist struggle for liberation in the 1960s and 1970s.
 Her name is now usually prefixed by the respectful title of Mbuya, or grandmother [a title also given to female spirit mediums & ancestors in African spirituality].
 The maternity section of Parirenyatwa Hospital in Harare is named after her.
 The College of Health Sciences of the University of Zimbabwe is located there as well.

+The judgement docket and other documents from the legal case against Nehanda and Kaguvi are now kept at the National Archives of Zimbabwe in Harare.
+In 2015, UNESCO added this collection to the Memory of the World international register, recognising it as documentary heritage of global importance.